-Come June 5 and the whole world will observe the World Environment Day (WED).
+On June 5th the whole world observes the World Environment Day (WED).
 Similar to earth day, this global event has assumed enormous significance over the years due to the demonic proportion of global warming on flora and fauna.

 Hosted every year by a different city with a different theme, WED was initiated by the United Nations General Assembly in 1972.
 It aims to create awareness about climate change by involving people from all walks of life to ensure a cleaner, greener and brighter environment for themselves and the future generation.